 So-called creative people do not have a monopoly on improvising or adapting.
 What they have is the habit of inviting wonder into their daily lives.
 The more we wonder and learn, the better we are at adapting.

 One-by-one The Boy goes up against a clergyman dressed as a ghost, seven corpses hanging serenely from a gallows, and three nights full of annoyances from a haunted castle.
 Every situation he sees what he sees and makes a decision how to act.
 It appears that each time he comes up against something that he’s completely unfazed, but is he?

 Fear is Natural

 No one is 100% worry-free, and that’s a good thing.
 Worry, doubt, and uncertainty are all just alternative names for fear, and Fear is your friend.
 It lives in what’s known as our “Lizard Brain” and is 100% concerned with issues of safety and survival.

 Unfortunately for Fear, human beings aren’t just concerned with our safety anymore.
-We’re also concerned with our well-being, with most of those issues not really being “life or death.”
+We’re also concerned with our perceived well-being, with most of those issues not really being “life or death.”
 This puts Fear into overdrive because – as part of the subconscious mind which is responsible for putting so much of our lives on autopilot — it has an on-off switch, but there’s no volume dial.

 The on-off switch in itself is a funny thing because it isn’t actually one switch.
 It’s a multitudinous cluster-cuss of switches with an individual switch for each and every thing you will ever come across with every switch automatically set to “on.”
 The job of your conscious mind or, rather, your job is to go through ALL the switches and turn them off one-by-one, and then do it all over again when your brain flips them back on because safety.